Transgender Oklahomans speak out against new law: 'Only the beginning'

 Diaz said she grew up thinking everyone is created equal and should be entitled to the same rights and freedoms.
 But transgender Oklahomans are being forced to continuously fight for their rights in the hopes of finding a sense of normalcy, she said.

-"This is only the beginning of a really long fight for a lot of people," Diaz said.
+"This is only the beginning of a really long fight for a lot of people," she said.